-The election of the University of Tartu rector takes place on 20 April at 12:00 in the university assembly hall.
-The electoral council elects the university’s rector for a term of five years.
+The election of the University of Tartu rector took place on 20 April at 12:00 in the university assembly hall.
+The 292-member electoral council elected Professor of Neurosurgery Toomas Asser as rector of the University of Tartu with 168 votes.
 The elected rector assumes office on 1 August.

 Rector elections are governed by the rector election rules.